-Our MSc students are provided with dedicated office space and teaching facilities within Winchester House.
+Our MSc students are provided with dedicated office space and teaching facilities within the Institute of Reproductive Sciences (IRS).
 The ‘Postgraduate Study Room’ is equipped with a variety of IT equipment including personal computers, a networked printer, and scanner.
 Computers are connected to the University network and possess all the necessary software required by the MSc course in terms of word processing, presentation preparation and data analysis.
 Photocopying facilities are also available.
 The MSc in Clinical Embryology utilises the University’s virtual learning environment and web-based support network, Canvas.
 This electronic facility allows students to access lecture overheads, support material and other learning resources directly from the internet.
 Canvas also provides an excellent means of providing course teaching staff with valuable feedback at regular intervals throughout the course.

 The University of Oxford has one of the best library collections in the world.
 Our students can access all the required academic journals and textbooks needed for the course via the library service.